International Education

 Ireland

-This trip — scheduled from March 8-17, 2024 — will focus on history, culture and politics of Ireland.
-This trip is part of INT204 Ireland: History, Culture and Politics.
-Educational experiences include:
+This trip was March 8-17, 2024, and focused on history, culture and politics of Ireland.
+This trip was part of INT204 Ireland: History, Culture and Politics.
+Educational experiences included:

 • Visiting the Book of Kells, a prized medieval manuscript, at Trinity College Dublin;